 - My family is freaking out—what am I supposed to do?

 - Will I ever get my normal life back?

-Cancer probably doesn’t fit in your picture of your life.
+Cancer doesn’t fit.
 At first it may feel like your life will never be the same.
 How will your friends react?
 Why are your parents being so weird?
 How are you supposed to go out in public with NO HAIR?